-To enrich and improve the lives of young adults 18+ with ASD (Autism Spectral Disorder) and developmental disabilities.
-ASD includes autism, aspergers syndrome, PDD and other similar disorders.
+To enrich and improve the lives of young adults 18+ with ASD (Autism Spectral Disorder), intellectual and developmental disabilities including those underserved.

-To provide opportunities to young adults 18+ affected with ASD and developmental disabilities to access educational, recreational and therapeutic/holistic activities to enrich and enhance their lives and their well-being.
+To provide opportunities to access educational, recreational and therapeutic/holistic activities to enrich and enhance their lives and well-being.

-We envision a safe, smart and nurturing community in which these young adults with autism and developmental disabilities feel at home, have a sense of belonging and live a happy, fulfilling and decent healthy lifestyle.
+We envision a safe, smart and nurturing community in which they could feel at home, have a sense of belonging and live a happy, fulfilling and decent healthy lifestyle.
 A true community where everyone embraces inclusion, commitment, acceptance and value each other's differences, disabilities or abilities with common humanity, compassion and love.

 In the past ten years Autism diagnoses has nearly doubled; representing over 3.5 million Americans (one in 59 children in 2014) and is considered the fastest growing developmental disability among children.

 Impacting all racial groups and socioeconomic backgrounds, the US ranks third in the world for per capita Autism cases.
 Autism causes significant social, communication and behavioral challenges.
 It is four times more common in boys.
 The social and economic costs associated with Autism are enormous ranging from increased education, health case and living costs (over $265 billion annually) to social stigmatization and the overall difficulty of young-adults with Autism to obtain suitable employment (35% unemployment).

 "Autism spectrum disorder has no single known cause.
 Given the complexity of the disorder, and the fact that symptoms and severity vary, there are probably many causes.
 Both genetics and environment may play a role."

 Winston Churchill once said "We make a living by what we get, we make a life by what we give."